---------------------------------------------------------

 How can you use herbs with your chickens?
 The answer will depend on the herb and the benefit you are looking for.
 Before introducing your chickens to a new plant, be sure it is one that is safe to use with poultry.

-Almost all common herbs are safe for chickens.
-I actually don’t know of any that are unsafe for chickens.
+Almost all common culinary herbs are safe for chickens.
+The only herb I am aware of that is toxic is pennyroyal.
 But there are so many I hate to say they are all safe!
 I have read conflicting reports on the safety of coriander with chickens, but have no personal experience with it.
-Herbs that are definitely on the “good” list include oregano, thyme, parsley, basil, mint, dill, sage, marjoram, lavender, calendula, comfrey, cilantro, garlic, tarragon and so many more.
+Herbs that are definitely on the “good” list include oregano, thyme, parsley, basil, mint, dill, sage, marjoram, lavender, calendula, cilantro, garlic, tarragon and so many more.

 How to use herbs with your flock & in your coop